miminame-daisuki/nhentai-scraper/README_zh-TW.md

 - Print name of program when starting?
 - Replace os with Path
-- Add blank after : in tags
+- Add blankspace after : in tags
 - Use async?
 - Rewrite logs for more readibility?
 - Automatically delete old logs?